geniusyield/market-maker/README.md

 docker compose up
 ```

-You should see log entries with `X orders to cancel!` and finally `No more orders to cancel!` messages after all the orders placed by your MM instance had been cancelled.
+You should see log entries with `X orders to cancel!` and finally `No more orders to cancel!` messages after all the orders placed by your MM instance had been canceled.

 The final `ExitSuccess` and the `mm exited with code 0` output confirms that all went well.